NateLehman/kustocli-vim/README.md

 " add this to your .vimrc to point queries at your preferred kusto cluster :let g:KustoCli_cluster_conn_string = "<my-cluster-connection-string>"
 ```
 It is very important that you add this to your vimrc to access your desired cluster.
-By default, the connection string is set to the [_Samples_ database referenced by the kusto documentation](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/samples?pivots=azuredataexplorer), so you can test out the plugin by copy and pasting queries from the documentation.
+By default, the connection string is set to the [_Samples_ database referenced by the kusto documentation](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/samples?pivots=azuredataexplorer), so you can test out the plugin by copy-pasting queries from the documentation.

 ### `Kusto.Cli.exe` Install location
 You may define a path to the [Kusto.Cli.exe](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-cli) you have installed with: